 - Work Ethic: proactively pursuing the company mission with a high level of energy

-Another way to get at soft skills is to ask behavioral questions.
-For example, rather than asking someone their values, ask them what they like to do in the spare time.
+Another way to evaluate a sales development candidate’s soft skills is to ask behavioral questions.
+For example, rather than asking someone their values, ask them what they like to do in their spare time.

 So, where should you look for these highly-qualified candidates?